-The Labour Act however is the principal legislation governing employment relation in Nigeria.
+The Labour Act, however, is the principal legislation governing employment relation in Nigeria.
 Its application extends to employees engaged under a contract of labour or clerical work in both the private and the public sector.

 Employees exercising administrative, executive, technical, or professional functions are governed by their respective contract of employment.

-The National Industrial Court (NIC) has exclusive jurisdiction in civil and criminal matters relating to or connected with labour, employment, trade unions, industrial relations, the condition of service including health, safety, welfare of labour employee, workers and matters incidental thereto or connected therewith.
+The National Industrial Court (NIC) has exclusive jurisdiction in civil and criminal matters relating to or connected with labour, employment, trade unions, industrial relations, the condition of service including health, safety, the welfare of labour employee, workers and matters incidental thereto or connected therewith.